Tony Thompson (boxer)

 Anthony Tyrone Thompson (born October 18, 1971) is an American former professional boxer who competed from 2000 to 2016.
-He challenged twice for unified world heavyweight titles, in 2008 and 2012, both times against Wladimir Klitschko.
+He challenged twice for the unified heavyweight title in 2008 and 2012.
 Described by many observers and fighters as stylistically "awkward", Thompson was ranked by The Ring as the ninth best heavyweight in the world at the end of 2007 (April 2008 issue).

 Early life

 Tony Thompson was born on October 8, 1971, in Washington, D.C., and has 10 siblings.
 Both his parents were drug addicts.
 Tony and his only full-blood brother Keith, who was about 10 months older, grew up in an orphanage before they were taken to the foster home at pre-school age.
 The brothers spent most of their youth in Southeast, D.C., frequently moving from one relative to another, before members of child and family services took them back to the orphanage.
 Their mother had visited them there twice before dying of an HIV infection, while the father spent most of their lives in jail.
 When Tony and Keith were in first grade, they were legally adopted by their paternal grandmother and lived with her family until she died of a heart attack at the age of 54.
 After their grandmother died, Tony and Keith returned to foster care, then went to live with one of their aunts and her two sons in D.C. public housing.
 They eventually had a falling out with their aunt, and Tony moved in with his girlfriend Sydnee.
 He was a father by age 17, and him and Keith never finished high school.
 According to Keith, the main things that helped them to survive were having each other and law abidance.

 The brothers were separated from each other in their 20s, when Keith joined the army.
 He would frequently send Tony money earned in the military to support him.
 At the age of 23, Tony Thompson became a police officer, fulfilling what he has called "his childhood dream".
 He was released from his job after an altercation with a member of the police, which resulted in the mentioned member having his ankle broken.
 According to Thompson, "[I] picked him off his feet, and threw him out the door".
 Soon after, Thompson relocated to the Maryland suburbs, and eventually found work as a counselor at the National Children’s Center.